xAzarkan/powerplant-coding-challenge/README.md

 ## API Documentation

 The API documentation is provided through Swagger UI, which can be accessed at `http://localhost:8888/swagger/index.html` after starting the application.
-In Swagger UI, you can explore the available endpoints, including the `/productionplan` endpoint for submitting a payload.
+In Swagger UI, you can explore the `/productionplan` endpoint for submitting a payload.

 ## Requirements